vutrananpho/yonsei-datum-23f-datadiary/README.md

 ## Project Overview 🚀

 Welcome to the Yonsei DATUM's project for international students in South Korea.
-This repository serves as our central platform for tracking weekly progress and sharing project updates.
+This repository serves as our central platform for tracking weekly progress and sharing project updates this fall 2023 semester.

 ## About Us 👩🏻‍💻